 Love it or hate it, Microsoft Excel is one of the most widespread applications for businesses, students, and even personal use.
 The common thread across its many use cases is data.
 When it comes down to it, Excel is a tool to manage, maintain, manipulate, and extrapolate data.

-As crucial as Excel is to helping us accomplish data-related tasks, the actual processes involving Excel are usually tedious, error-prone, and time-consuming — even with the ability to create formulas and run macros.
+As crucial as Excel is to helping us accomplish data-related tasks, the actual processes involving Excel are usually tedious, error-prone, and time-consuming — even with the ability to create formulas and run macros, making excel automation crucial for success.

 Nothing is more devastating than having spent innumerable hours going through hundreds (if not thousands) of rows of data to output a time-sensitive report only to discover an accidental decimal misplacement somewhere in the spreadsheet has thrown off the numbers entirely.